Comparison matrix

 Rooftop installGenerally not

 Bottom line.
 Both are credible multi-fuel choices.
-GX230 wins on deployment density (rooftops, urban, mobile), fuel breadth, and service-network compatibility.
+DOR wins on deployment density (rooftops, urban, mobile), fuel breadth, and predictive service through Power OS.
 Mainspring is competitive at large ground-pad sites where the deployment-density delta doesn't bind.

 Conventional diesel genset